ThomasBallandras/apache-buildpack/README.md

 ## The `apache.conf.erb` file

 The `apache.conf.erb` file can be used to include specific configuration for your environment.
+It should be placed at the root of your application repository.
 You may want to include variables as Ruby code in this file, which will match environment variables from your container.
 For example, you can create a variable `MY_VAR` in your container and use it in the `apache.conf.erb` file with `<%= ENV["MY_VAR"] %>`.
 It will be matched to the corresponding